 - Orthokeratology – Would you like to wear contact lenses only when asleep?
 Orthokeratology (or ortho-k) is a gas permeable contact lens prescribed for overnight wear only.
 These lenses reshape the cornea while you sleep and temporarily correct nearsightedness and other refractive errors, thus enabling you to see clearly during the day without any need for contacts or glasses.
 This reduces contact lens-related dry eye symptoms.

 - Adhering to the hygiene routine advised by your eye doctor – Those who wear monthly lenses need to adhere to a specific hygiene routine advised by their eye doctor.
 If you’re using the wrong solution or not cleaning your lenses properly, this could be why you’re suffering from dry eye.
 Keep in mind that not all multi-purpose cleaning solutions are designed to clean silicone hydrogel contact lenses, so make sure the solution you’re using is correct.

 There is also a chance you may have sensitive eyes and that your dry eye symptoms may be an adverse reaction to the preservatives in the solution.
-If your eyes feel irritated, yet you are using your regular cleaning solution, speak to Dr. Sean Stevens, who will recommend a preservative-free lens solution for improved comfort.
+If your eyes feel irritated, yet you are using your regular cleaning solution, speak to our doctors, who will recommend a preservative-free lens solution for improved comfort.

 Tips to Avoid Dry Eye When Wearing Contact Lenses

 To prevent eye dryness or inflammation, we recommend the following tips:

 - Make sure you’ve been fitted for your contact lenses by an eye doctor, as the eye practitioner can determine the exact strength and curvature of the contact lenses you need, and recommend the most suitable lenses for your eyes.